matthprost/s3-deploy-bucket-website-action/README.md

 **INPUT_SYNC_ARGS**: Arguments that will be added in sync command: `aws s3 sync ./ s3://bucket-name ${SYNC_ARGS}`

 **INPUT_COMPRESS_TOOL**: You can specify a compression tool that will be applied to your file before uploading them.
+Action will automatically add encoding header if this option is set.
 This is optional parameter.
 Only `gzip` available.

 ## Contributions